manuel-serrano/bigloo/doc/object.md

 of two symbols.
 In the first place, it denotes a field.
 In the second case, it denotes an aliases field.

-### (-> expr field) ###
+### (-> var field) ###
 <!-- [:->@NoDef] -->
-Class instances can be accesses using the `->1 special form.
-The the first argument must be the identifier of a local typed variable, otherwise an error is raised.
+Class instances can be accesses using the `->` special form.

+The the first argument must be the identifier of a local typed variable or an explicitly typed variable reference.
 The form `->` can be used to get or set value of an instance field.

 For instance:

 ### (co-instantiate ...) ###
 <!-- [:co-instantiate@NoDef] -->